The motivic Adams-Novikov spectral sequence at odd primes over $\mathbb{C}$ and $\mathbb{R}$: Abstract

 \section{Abstract}

-We study the motivic Adams-Novikov spectral sequence at an odd prime \(l\) over the base fields \C~ and \R. This spectral sequence converges to the stable motivic homotopy groups of the \(l\)-completed motivic sphere spectrum.
-We show that the spectral sequence is determined by the topological Adams-Novikov sequence, similar to the situation at the prime two over the base field \C.
+We study the motivic Adams-Novikov spectral sequence at an odd prime over the complex and real numbers to compute the stable motivic homotopy groups of a suitable completion of the motivic sphere spectrum.
+We show that for odd primes over our choice of base fields the classical Adams-Novikov spectral sequence determines the motivic one and its differentials.